vudoan1708-cyber/VSCode-Extension--Voly-FE-Quick-Dev/README.md

 - Buffer data from node's `data` emit event so that a valid URL from Serveo SSH is always returned.

 ### 1.3.5
-- Fix issue with not being able to remove a Serveo SSH tunnel after using Serveo and LocalTunnel methods respectively.
+- Fix issue of not being able to remove a Serveo SSH tunnel after using Serveo and LocalTunnel methods respectively.